Disease Mechanisms, Therapeutics, Diagnostics, Omics, Algorithms, Data Analysis

 The majority of genetic mutations responsible for common diseases reside within gene-regulatory sequences such as enhancers, promoters and insulators.
 In addition, transcriptional and epigenetic dysregulation are known to drive tumorigenesis, tumor progression and drug resistance.
-Thus, gene regulation lies at the heart of many disease mechanisms.
+Thus, gene regulation lies at the heart of disease mechanisms and treatment response.

 Major achievements include the first single-cell transcriptomic analysis of colorectal tumors (Li, Courtois et al., Nat Genet 2017

 ), the first study of histone acetylation changes in autism spectrum disorder (Sun, Poschmann et al., Cell 2016

 ), the first large-scale study of variants that alter histone acetylation and contribute to disease susceptibility (del Rosario, Poschmann et al., Nat Methods 2015

 ) and the first unified signal-processing method for peak detection in whole-genome profiling data (Kumar et al., Nat Biotechnol 2013

 ).
 We have also uncovered fundamental properties of transcription factor binding to genomic DNA (Jankowski et al., Genome Res 2013

 ) and demonstrated that H2BK20ac is a distinctive signature of enhancers and cell-type-specific promoters (Kumar, Rayan, Muratani et al., Genome Res 2016